MattRMcFarland/drink_smart/README.md

 Usage : `merge_json.py` `[OUTPUT FILE NAME]` `[JSON DICTIONARIES TO MERGE]`

 Because putting all of our observations into one dictionary would require an enormous amount of memory and time, we split up the source file into components and then build a dictionary for each subfile.
 We need to combine all these dictionaries.
 This file will merge the dictionaries, summing observation counts for each each.
 (Combined outputs are currently in the `./data/combined_json` directory.)

+### `json_to_csv.py`
+Usage : `json_to_csv.py` `[JSON FILE TO CONVERT]`

+Pretty simple little script to turn the JSON dictionary occurences produced from the `merge_json.py` script into csv files digestible by Matlab.

+### profile.m

+Reads csv files of beer and reviewer occurences (ie, how many reviews are attributed to a single reviewer or beer respectviely) and plots the cumulative sum.
+This is handy for understanding where the bulk of the data lies and what threshold for reviews we can responsibly apply when selecting the data we will actually process.